A car accident in Queens early last Saturday ended in a passenger being killed and the drunk driver remorseful and suicidal.

 Wrongful death settlements may be awarded to family members who have suffered emotional and psychological pain and suffering, financial loss and there may be punitive damages awarded if the degree of negligence is regarded as excessive.
 Lawsuits like this may help to bring a sense of closure to the family in a time of mourning.

-As with any personal injury case, it is always the best option to contact an experienced attorney for advice and an opinion about the possibility of legal action against the person to blame for the death.
+As with any Long Island Personal Injury Lawyer case, it is always the best option to contact an experienced attorney for advice and an opinion about the possibility of legal action against the person to blame for the death.

 Richard S. Jaffe Esq. is such a lawyer and can be contacted for a free consultation at the Law Offices of Cohen & Jaffe LLP, 2001 Marcus Avenue, Suite W295, Lake Success, NY 11042.
 Phone: 516-358-6900 or toll free: 800-483-6149.